 - Sponsored Products: These ads boost discoverability by pairing sponsored products with matching items that consumers are already considering for purchase.
 Sponsored Product Ads are the most common type of advertising on Amazon and are seen on most of the search results pages both on desktop and mobile devices.
 These ads can help the exposure of products that may not yet have a lot of reviews or are new to Amazon.

-- Product Targeting Ads: This new version of Product Display Ads, available for Seller Central accounts, allow you to target entire categories or individual products.
+- Product Targeting Ads: This new version of Product Display Ads, available for Seller Central accounts, allows you to target entire categories or individual products.

 - Sponsored Brands: Previously called Headline Search Ads, Sponsored Brand Ads appear right under the search bar as headline banner ads.
 These ads can feature both products and your specific brand, however, your brand must be part of the Amazon Brand Registry to have access to these ads.

 - Product Display Ads: These Display Ads are PPC ads that show up on specific pages, such as customer reviews, product details, and beneath search results.
 These ads are only for Vendor Central accounts.